In the spring of 2016 we tried to breed Charli, our smoky black silver mare, to a dun stallion.

 In November, local friend Sue Martin listed a pretty dun mare, HCTF Lost in a Storm

 (a Stormwashed daughter),

-due to the hay shortage here in Georgia.
+for sale due to the hay shortage here in Georgia.
 I have always loved this mare and thought if we could get her bred, maybe

 I could get my potentially stripey foal.
 I asked Sue to go ahead and turn her